ctven/RateMyProfessorAPI/README.md

 # RateMyProfessorScraper

-A simple scraper to extract information about a professor off of RateMyProfessors.
+A simple scraper to extract information off RateMyProfessors.

 To use the scraper:
 ```py